-New Zealand-born flutist and educator Hannah Darroch is currently based in Montreal, Canada, teaching and finishing a Doctor of Music at McGill University’s Schulich School of Music.
-With a dynamic blend of performance skill and teaching experience, her unique skill-set also includes a background in arts management and entrepreneurship.
+New Zealand-born flutist and educator Hannah Darroch is currently based in Montreal, Canada; teaching at McGill University’s Schulich School of Music while completing her Doctor of Music.
+With a dynamic blend of performance and teaching experience, her unique skill-set also includes a background in arts management and entrepreneurship.

 As an orchestral musician, Hannah has held professional contracts with the New Zealand Symphony Orchestra, Orchestra Wellington, and fellowships with orchestras in the United States including the Hot Springs Festival Orchestra in Arkansas.
 Hannah has played under international conductors including Yannick Nézet-Séguin, Jacques Lacombe, Paul Daniel, Edo de Waart, Simone Young, Sir Andrew Davis, Sir James MacMillan, Pietari Inkinen, and Nicholas McGegan.
 She has played alongside international artists including Renée Fleming, Håkan Hardenberger, Andrés Cárdenes, and Diana Krall.

 A seasoned professional in the recording studio, Hannah featured on piccolo, flute, and alto flute on the 2014 soundtrack to The Hobbit: The Battle of the Five Armies (Universal), and was the flutist on the 2012 premiere recording of Frank Ticheli’s Pulitzer Prize-nominated work Songs of Love and Life (Klavier Records), recorded in the United States.
 She can also be heard albums with the NZSO under Pietari Inkinen: Father and Son with Wagnerian tenor Simon O’Neill (EMI), and Lyell Cresswell’s Piano Concerto (Naxos).